HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ## Linking Questions

-### Introduction

-One way in which the PIR pipeline package adds value for PIR users is by performing inter-temporal question links by default.
-This training details 1) the algorithm used in linking questions, 2) the process for beginning question links, and 3) the process for reviewing question links.

 ### Question Linking Algorithm

 #### Base Linking Algorithm

-When question linking is triggered, the script begins by identifying the greatest year available and initially treating all questions as questions to match (QTM).
-The set of questions is first checked against the extant set of linked questions and the set of unlinked questions.
+When question linking is triggered, the script begins by identifying the most recent year available and initially treating all questions as questions to match (QTM).

 First, the algorithm searches for direct matches on question_id in either the pir_question_links.linked or pir_question_links.unlinked tables.
 Questions with identical question_id are assumed to be the same across years.
 Such questions are removed from QTM and prepared for insertion into pir_question_links.linked.
 If any of these questions matched with a question in pir_question_links.unlinked, that question is also prepared for insertion into pir_question_links.linked (and removed from pir_question_links.unlinked).

 An attempt is then made to match the remaining questions in QTM to those in pir_question_links.linked using a string distance algorithm.
 The string distance between the question_name, question_number, section, and question_text of each question in QTM and each question in pir_question_links.linked is calculated using a variation of the Levenshtein distance.
 Matches must come from the same section: a question in Section A cannot be linked to a question in Section B. Two questions are considered linked when two of the remaining three string distances are equal to 0.
 That is, if question_name_dist and question_text_dist are both 0 then the two questions are linked and so on for the other possible two-choice combinations of question_name, question_number, and question_text.
 Any questions linked in this way are also removed from QTM and added to the data frame being prepared for insertion into pir_question_links.linked.

-The same approach is used to determine whether there are links between the questions remaining in QTM and any questions in the pir_question_links.unlinked.
+The same approach is used to determine whether there are links between the questions remaining in QTM and any questions in the pir_question_links.unlinked table.
 When all potential links have been made, linked questions are inserted into pir_question_links.linked and unlinked questions from QTM are inserted into pir_question_links.unlinked.

 #### Ad-hoc Links

-Through review of the linked and unlinked questions, the PIR pipeline team identified a set of questions which we believe are missed by the base linking algorithm.
-These manually curated links, which we call ad-hoc links, are made during the standard linking process, but they are tracked in the pir_logs.pir_manual_question_link table for easy link destruction and review.
+Through review of the linked and unlinked questions, the PIR Pipeline team identified a set of questions which we believe are missed by the base linking algorithm.
+These manually curated links, which we call ad-hoc links, are made during the standard linking process, but they are tracked in the pir_logs.pir_manual_question_link table for easy link review and destruction.

 There are two sources of ad-hoc links: 1) adHocLinks.R and 2) ad_hoc_links.RDS.
 In adHocLinks.R are systematic linkages: cases in which entire series of questions are renamed to resemble questions in other years. ad_hoc_links.RDS contains a handful of links that cannot be systematized.
 Ad-hoc links can be updated by modifying either the R script or .RDS file.

 #### Dashboard Linking

 The PIR dashboard enables review of unlinked questions.
-In addition to presenting a list of proposed links for a given unlinked question as produced by the base matching algorithm detailed above, we also present a list of proposed links employing the [weighted Jaccard](https://cran.r-project.org/web/packages/fedmatch/vignettes/Fuzzy-matching.html#Weighted%20Jaccard%20Similarity) (follow link or see `vignette("Fuzzy-matching", "fedmatch")` for additional details).
+In addition to presenting a list of proposed links for a given unlinked question as produced by the base matching algorithm detailed above, we also present a list of proposed links employing the [weighted Jaccard algorithm](https://cran.r-project.org/web/packages/fedmatch/vignettes/Fuzzy-matching.html#Weighted%20Jaccard%20Similarity).
 This presents reviewers with a broader range of potential matches to review.
 We recommend beginning by reviewing the Jaccard matches for questions of interest.

 ### Triggering Question Linking

-Linking is triggered from the command line as follows:
+Continuing in the terminal:

 ```
 pir-link
 ```

+Will link questions from the data ingested earlier.

 ### Verifying Linking Success

-The PIR pipeline package provides a command line facility for checking the latest logs in pir_logs.pir_question_linkage_logs:
+As with ingestion, `pir-status --link` can be used for checking the latest logs in pir_logs.pir_question_linkage_logs:

 ```
 pir-status --link
 ```

-This, as in the ingestion case, returns JSON formatted log output.
+The output will resemble the output from `pir-status --ingestion`.

 #### Reviewing Logs

-Again, one can open MySQL from the command line or via MySQL Workbench and review the logs and/or tables in pir_question_links in this way.
+Again, one can open MySQL from the command line or via MySQL Workbench and review the pir_question_linkage_logs in this way.

 *Only the most recent logs*
 ```